Joint Statement by the Pharmaceutical Manufacturers' Associations of Japan, the U.S., and Europe

-Opinion on Reform of the NHI Drug Price System and Cost-Effectiveness Evaluation System in Fiscal 2026
+Opinion on Reform of the NHI Drug Price System and Cost-Effectiveness Assessment System for Fiscal 2026

 December 16, 2025